SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 <a id="f4"></a>International Labour Organization.
 (2017). *Measuring productive employment: A 'how to' note*. https://www.ilo.org/sites/default/files/2024-05/wcms_565180.pdf [Accessed 2025.09.05]

+<a id="f8"></a>International Labour Organization.
+(2022a). *ILO declaration on fundamental principles and rights at work and its follow-up: Adopted at the 86th session of the International Labour Conference (1998)
+and amended at the 110th session (2022)*. https://www.ilo.org/sites/default/files/2024-04/ILO_1998_Declaration_EN.pdf

 <a id="f6"></a>International Labour Organization.
-(2022). *Recovering from the crisis: A Global Jobs Pact (adopted by the International Labour Conference in 2009 and amended in 2022)*. https://www.ilo.org/sites/default/files/wcmsp5/groups/public/%40ed_norm/%40relconf/documents/meetingdocument/wcms_115076.pdf [Accessed 2025.09.05]
+(2022b). *Recovering from the crisis: A Global Jobs Pact (adopted by the International Labour Conference in 2009 and amended in 2022)*. https://www.ilo.org/sites/default/files/wcmsp5/groups/public/%40ed_norm/%40relconf/documents/meetingdocument/wcms_115076.pdf [Accessed 2025.09.05]

 <a id="f3"></a>International Labour Organization.
 (2025). *Decent work*. https://www.ilo.org/topics-and-sectors/decent-work [Accessed 2025.09.05]